wix-incubator/wixmedia-python/images.md

 width (mandatory)|Integer|The width constraint (pixels). height (mandatory)|Integer|The height constraint (pixels). quality (optional)|Integer (%)|The quality constraint if jpg.
-Values are between 0 and 100. ```default falue: 75``` align (optional)|string|The position pointing the place from which to start cropping  the picture (the cropping alignment). see optional values in the table below.```default value: center```
+Values are between 0 and 100. ```default falue: 75``` alignment (optional)|string|The position pointing the place from which to start cropping  the picture (the cropping alignment). see optional values in the table below.```default value: center```

-align optional values:
+alignment optional values:

 Value | Description
 ------|------------